fetchrobotics/docs/source/manipulation.rst

 Tutorial: Manipulation
 ======================

-Once you have :doc:`Fetch running in Gazebo </gazebo>`, you can start moving the arm with MoveIt!
+Once you have Fetch running, you can start moving the arm with MoveIt!

 Getting Started
 ---------------